 This course was prepared by the Addiction Technology Transfer Center (ATTC) Center of Excellence on Behavioral Health for Pregnant & Postpartum Women and Their Families with funding from the Department of Health and Human Services, Substance Abuse and Mental Health Services Administration (SAMHSA).
 All material appearing in this course is in the public domain and may be used without permission from SAMHSA or the authors.
 Citation of the source is appreciated.

-This 12-hour, self-paced course helps counselors and other practitioners working with women to better understand women’s substance use, treatment and recovery experiences and effective interventions for women.
+Introduction to Women and Substance Use Disorders is a 12-hour, self-paced course that helps counselors and other practitioners working with women to better understand women’s substance use, treatment and recovery experiences and effective interventions for women.

 Developed by Advocates for Human Potential, Inc. (AHP), for the Substance Abuse and Mental Health Services Administration (SAMHSA) under contract number 283-07-3802.

-This 6-hour, self-paced course is designed for behavioral healthcare professionals working with minority men experiencing substance use disorders.
+Substance Use Disorders in Minority Men Who Have Sex With Men is a 6-hour, self-paced course designed for behavioral healthcare professionals working with minority men experiencing substance use disorders.

 Developed by the Pacific Southwest, Central East, Northeast and Prairielands ATTC Regional Centers with special project supplemental funding from the Substance Abuse and Mental Health Services Administration.

 Substance Use in Older Adults: Screening and Treatment Intervention Strategies is 3-hour self-paced course that reviews alcohol and prescription medication use among Older Adults, and highlights the need for routine screening, assessment and specialized interventions for this vulnerable population.